primatejs/primate/docs/reference/errors/primate/store.md

 Level [`Warn`][warn]

-The `stores` directory is missing, the module is not being used.
+The `stores` directory is missing, the module will be deactivated.

-**Create this directory and populate it with stores or remove the module.**
+**Create this directory and populate it with stores.**

 ## No Document Found